 This isn’t just nice for the individual people; it would have important social effects:

 Thinking from the perspective of human capital, people’s skills, wisdom, knowledge, networks, independence, and wealth continue to grow throughout their life.
 In fields intensive in such skills, like politics and business, people often continue to do great work, and hold together important social infrastructure, right up to their retirement.
 When they go, we lose and have to replace all that knowledge, all those skills, and all those connections.
 Consider also that a large fraction of most people’s life is spent in relatively unproductive training.
-Some intelligence-bounded fields like math are a young folks’ game, but a marginal productive year at the end of a life is in many fields more valuable than an average year of life.
+In many fields, a marginal productive year at the end of a life is more valuable than an average year of life.

 People can contribute more to society the longer they stay healthy, and the gains from marginal healthspan are huge, both in avoiding costs, and in reaping benefits.
 With aging populations suffering from chronic disease all over the world and especially in the great powers, this problem and its solutions is one of the big governance issues of the 21st century.